Real-Serious-Games/C-Sharp-Promise/README.md

 As is demonstrated the type of the value can also be changed during transformation.
 In the previous snippet a `Promise<string>` is transformed to a `Promise<string[]>`.

+## Error Handling

+An error raised in a callback aborts the function and all subsequent callbacks in the chain:

+	promise.Then(v => Something())   // <--- An error here aborts all subsequent callbacks...
+		.Then(v => SomethingElse())
+		.Then(v => AnotherThing())
+		.Catch(e => HandleError(e))  // <--- Until the error handler is invoked here.

+## Unhandled Errors

+When `Catch` is omitted exceptions go silently unhandled.
+This is an acknowledged issue with the Promises pattern.

+We handle this in a similar way to the JavaScript [Q](http://documentup.com/kriskowal/q) library.
+The `Done` method is used to terminate a chain, it registers a default catch handler that propagates unhandled exceptions to a default error handling mechanism that can be hooked into by the user.

+Terminating a Promise chain using `Done`:

+	promise.Then(v => Something())
+		.Then(v => SomethingElse())
+		.Then(v => AnotherThing())
+		.Done();	// <--- Terminate the pipeline and propagate unhandled exceptions.

+To use the `Done` you must apply the following rule: When you get to the end of a chain of promises, you should either return the last promise or end the chain by calling `Done`.

+To hook into the unhandled exception stream:

+	Promise.UnhandledException += Promise_UnhandledException;

+Then forward the exceptions to your own logging system:

+	private void Promise_UnhandledException(object sender, ExceptionEventArgs e)
+	{
+		Log.Error(e.Exception, "An unhandled proimses exception occured!");
+	}

 ## Promises that are already Resolved/Rejected

 For convenience or testing you will at some point need to create a promise that *starts out* in the resolved or rejected state.
 This is easy to achieve using *Resolved* and *Rejected* functions: